-Applicants applying for transient admission must submit the following additional documentation:
+Applicants applying for transient admission must submit the information required for all new applicants and the following additional documentation:

 - Transient Form or Letter of Good Standing - The Transient Form/Letter of Good Standing must indicate permission to take specific courses at ABAC. - Transient students are admitted for one semester.
 If they wish to remain at ABAC longer than one semester they must submit a new Letter of Good Standing from their Dean or Registrar, or must meet all admission requirements for transfer admission.
 A transient student can enroll for no more than three consecutive terms.